 Another thing that Seattle really has going for itself is the wine scene.
 Washington, in general, produces incredible wine and you can find Washington tasting rooms located right in the city.
 Below you’ll find my favorite places for wine.

 Bar Ferdinand – A small and cozy restaurant serving only wine; Located in Capitol Hill

 Petit Soif – A new wine bar in Seattle, Petit Soif gets most of their wine from abroad and serves it alongside a small food menu; Located in Beacon Hill

-Neighborhoods to Explore
+Neighborhoods to Explore in Seattle